erdavids/Applitools-Hackathon-2019/Traditional/README.md

 # Traditional Approach w/ Cypress

 This project is the pure Cypress approach.
 It was fun working with the demo app since it was clearly designed to test the limits of a functional testing framework.
-I think my
+I gave a good effort on all the specifications and tried to mention all of the challenges I encountered below for each test.

+To see these tests augmented with Applitools, check out [this directory](https://github.com/erdavids/Applitools-Hackathon-2019/tree/master/Applitools).

 ## Running the Tests